-The Phyllis and Jerome Lyle Rappaport Foundation has partnered with the Massachusetts General Hospital since 1995, to further the goal of promoting medical research.
-As a world-class academic teaching center and the largest hospital-based research program in the nation, the MGH was a natural choice for the Rappaport Foundation to partner with to advance research activities in Neuroscience.
+The Phyllis and Jerome Lyle Rappaport Foundation has partnered with the Massachusetts General Hospital since 1991, to further the goal of promoting medical research.
+As a world-class academic teaching center and the largest hospital-based research program in the nation, the Mass General was a natural choice for the Rappaport Foundation to partner with to advance research activities in Neuroscience.

-Over the years, the Rappaport Foundation has funded 11 clinical and research scholarships, enabling young scientists at MGH to conduct and pursue novel experiments and evaluate results for publication.
+Over the years, the Rappaport Foundation has funded scores of clinical and research scholarships, enabling young scientists at Mass General to conduct and pursue novel experiments and evaluate results for publication.
 These scholarships are highly coveted positions, and candidates submit to a rigorous application and selection process to have the opportunity to work with senior level clinician-scientists and to advance research initiatives.
 Scholarships are also valuable vehicles to attract young clinicians to work on the leading-edge of medicine.
-The Rappaport Scholarship fosters an interdisciplinary approach to innovation in neurology, psychiatry and neurosurgery by rotating resources to these three departments.
+The Rappaport Scholarship fosters an interdisciplinary approach to innovation in neuroscience through its support of multiple departments in this field.
 This is a unique and successful means to achieve research discoveries.

 About the Selection Process